maetyu-d/fabric/README.md

 ## Type Rules

-Connections should be checked at compile time.
+Connections are checked at compile time.

 Examples: